siriusb-org/siriusb-org.github.io/pictureanastronomer.md

 For each of the four weeks in February, we are hosting a public talk featuring a prominent and inspiring woman in astrophysics.
 Each talk will be followed by a structured Q&A.

-These lectures are intended for a general audience and are suitable for all ages.
+These lectures are intended for a general audience.

-*Registration information coming soon.
-Note that separate registration is required for each talk.*

-#### Schedule (more to be added)
+#### Schedule
+ - Dr. Dara Norman -- February 3
+ - Dr. Katie Mack -- date TBD
  - Prof. Dame Jocelyn Bell Burnell -- February 19
+ - Prof. Anna Frebel -- February 25

 ## Symposium